 Under the base case forecast, the Group will have sufficient financial headroom to meet forecast cash requirements for the 12 months from the date of approval of these consolidated financial statements.
 However, in the downside scenarios, in the absence of any mitigating actions, the Group may have insufficient funds to meet its forecast cash requirements.
-Potential mitigants include deferral and/or reduction of expenditure and raising additional equity or debt funding.
+Potential mitigants include deferral and/or reduction of expenditure and raising additional funding.
+It should be noted that Beacon Energy has not provided any parent company guarantees related to the debts of Rhein Petroleum.